Chudnovsky algorithm: Algorithm

 This identity is similar to some of Ramanujan's formulas involving π, and is an example of a Ramanujan–Sato series.

 The time complexity of the algorithm is $O\left(n (\log n)^3\right)$, where n is the number of digits desired.
+Each term produces around 14 correct decimal digits of π.

 Optimizations

 The optimization technique used for the world record computations is called binary splitting.